skimotv/e1.skimo.tv/README.md

     length.
 So, one could see that there is only a fraction of the Video, of the original work.

     iv.
-Effect of the Use upon the Potential Market: s1e1.skimo.tv directly contributes to the discovery of TV Shows, thereby potentially increasing the revenues obtained from a TV Show.
+Effect of the Use upon the Potential Market: pilot.skimo.tv directly contributes to the discovery of TV Shows, thereby potentially increasing the revenues obtained from a TV Show.